mongodb-js/charts-embed-sdk/examples/dashboard/authenticated-custom-jwt/README.md

 4. Run `npm start` to start the application.
 This will utilise parcel.js.
    - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is

 This should create a local server running the Charts demo.
-Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.
+Open a web browser and navigate to the server address to see the sample.
+This is `http://localhost:3000` for the Timeline Charts example and any using Google authentication, and `http://localhost:1234` for all others.

 Happy Charting! 🚀 📈